scholarslab/womensbios/README.md

   #    - ./static-content:/usr/share/nginx/html

   ```
-- Maker sure these two lines in `docker-compose.yml`
+- Maker sure these two lines in `docker-compose.yml` are commented out
   ```
     #build:
     #  context: .
   ```
-- While in the above directory, start the containers
+- While in the directory with the docker-compose.yml file, start the containers
   - `docker-compose up -d`
   - use `-d` so that the process runs in the background